darlinghq/darling-docs/src/build-instructions.md

 sudo mokutil --import MOK.der
 ```

+Fedora ships the generated keys in `/usr/share/doc/kernel-keys/` as part of the `kernel-core` package.

 The signing tool is `scripts/sign-file.c` within the kernel source tree.
 See `Documentation/admin-guide/module-signing.rst` at https://www.kernel.org for usage.
 This tool is packaged differently for different Linux distributions: